schlangens/Terraform-Examples/README.md

 ## Feedback & Questions

-If you have any feedback or questions, please raise an issue in this repository or reach out to us via [email](mailto:sschlangen@gmail.com).
+If you have any feedback or questions, please raise an issue in this repository or reach out via [email](mailto:sschlangen@gmail.com).

 ---